LegumeFederation/cvitjs/README.md

 -p 8080:8080 \
 gcvit:1.0
 ```

+If using the default server settings in assetconfig.yaml, GCViT will now be available at `http://localhost:8080.`

 To update the data, you should be able to just add it directly to the mounted source, as GCViT checks for updated data when appropriate.